Hexotique/pld_compilo/README.md

 Unfortunately we made the mistake of moving the "forehead" too far forward which led us to have to review the grammar afterwards.

 ## Future project management

+- Now that a strong code foundation has been established and that the basic mechanisms and workflow are understood by all the members, the workload can be more adequately distributed.
+-Each member will henceforth be given the task of implementing a new feature and will therefore have to write the corresponding back and front codes along with the necssary tests.